uncg-csc340/su25-jpa-crud-api/README.md

   - Annotated as a `@Service`.
   - It is the go-between from controller to database.
 In here we define what functions we need from the repository.
 A lot of the functions are default functions that our repository inherits from JPA (save, delete, findAll, findByX), some of them are custom made (getHonorsStudents, getStudentsByName).
   - It asks the repository to perform SQL queries.
   - The Repository class is [`@Autowired`](https://github.com/uncg-csc340/su25-jpa-crud-api/blob/0177d978f05d64aa8ba1aac34cee4829e5ec6049/src/main/java/com/csc340/crud_jpa_demo/student/StudentService.java#L15).
 This is for managing the dependency to the repository.
 Do not use a constructor to make a Repository object, you will get errors.
 - [Rest Controller](https://github.com/uncg-csc340/su25-jpa-crud-api/blob/0177d978f05d64aa8ba1aac34cee4829e5ec6049/src/main/java/com/csc340/crud_jpa_demo/student/StudentController.java#L18)
   - Annotated as a `@RestController`.
   - It asks the Service class to perform data access functions.
   - The Service class is [`@Autowired`](https://github.com/uncg-csc340/su25-jpa-crud-api/blob/0177d978f05d64aa8ba1aac34cee4829e5ec6049/src/main/java/com/csc340/crud_jpa_demo/student/StudentController.java#L21) here as well :)

 ## API Endpoints
-## API Endpoints
 Base URL: [`http://localhost:8080/students`](http://localhost:8080/students)